Prof. Dr. Carsten Jungmann

-The lecture on Business Entities I will introduce students to the legal and practical concepts of companies/corporations and partnerships.
-Students will be able to distinguish between the different business entities (especially partnerships, stock corporations and companies with limited liability) available for the start-up and running of a business.
-Accordingly, the focus is on the specific advantages of each business entity in relation to the needs of a particular business.
-In addition, we will highlight the risks for shareholders/partners as well as for creditors dealing with the company.
+Participants will be able to distinguish between the different business entities (especially partnerships, stock corporations and companies with limited liability) available for the start-up and running of a business from a finance and from an organizational perspective.
+In this regard, practical advantages, disadvantages and the risks for shareholders/members/partners as well as for creditors dealing with the company are discussed.

 Prof. Dr. Peter Witt

 The course investigates the process of starting a new company from the perspective of an entrepreneur.
-It provides participants with a theoretical background on entrepreneurship, gives practical advice and knowledge on how to start a company, and discusses the preparation of business plans.
+It provides participants with a theoretical background on the context of entrepreneurship and typical entrepreneurial behavior.
+It gives practical advice on how to start a company and discusses the preparation of business plans.
 We especially focus on three steps of the entrepreneurial journey: opportunity recognition, resource acquisition, and implementation.
-In addition, the course also looks at the challenges in later stages of the entrepreneurial process, e.g. managing fast growth and realizing a profitable exit.
+In addition, the course also looks at the challenges in later stages of the entrepreneurial process, e.g., managing fast growth and realizing a profitable exit.

 End of Module 2 Case Study